seb-hyland/rosalind-bioinfo/README.md

 # Description
 A collection of personal solutions to [the Rosalind bioinformatics problem set](https://rosalind.info).

-# Purpose
+# Learnings
-- Improve understanding of bioinformatics-related computational workflows
+- Bioinformatics-related computational workflows
-- Improve understanding of bioinformatics principles
+- Bioinformatics principles
-- Build further familiarity with scientific computation tools and languages (Python and Julia)
+- Scientific computation tools and languages (Python and Julia)

 # Prototype
 - Building a REPL to interact with the collection